 Do I need travel insurance to visit Greece?

 Taking travel insurance is never a bad idea, especially if you are coming from outside the European Union.
 EU residents could use the European Health Insurance Card (EHIC) for emergencies.
 You will need to issue this in your home country.

 What’s the best way to get from Athens to the Greek islands?

 My preferred way to travel to the islands is by ferry.
 I use a search engine called Ferryscanner to check all itineraries and book my ferry tickets.
-If you use the form below to book yours, I will get a small commission which helps me run this website tremendously, at no extra cost to you!
+If you use the link above to book yours, I will get a small commission which helps me run this website, at no extra cost to you!

 The perfect Athens itinerary for 2 days

 I hope this Athens itinerary has helped you plan your trip in the Greek capital.
 If you have any questions, feel free to ask in the comments below!

 - My list of 30 best things to do in Athens